Hooli-Strike-Team/Group1_Project/TEAM_RESOURCES/Project_Milestone_4.md

     * When I... open the SudokuTutor Game App...
     * I... see dynamic rendered content describing the benefits of playing SudokuTutor and the option to login or create a user account.

-    * Given that I am ... a registered user on the SudokuTutor landing page
+    * Given that I am ... a registered user on the SudokuTutor landing page...
-    * When I ... click the button that says "log in!"
+    * When I ... click the button that says "log in!"...
     * I... am directed to the login page.

-    * Given that I am ... an unregistered user on the SudokuTutor landing page
+    * Given that I am ... an unregistered user on the SudokuTutor landing page...
-    * When I ... click the button that says "create an account"
+    * When I ... click the button that says "create an account"...
     * I... am directed to the new user sign up page.

-  * Page Title: Existing User Sign-Up Page
+  * Page Title: SudokuTutor Existing User Login Page
   * Page Description (include a mockup or hand drawn image of the page)
     *
   * Parameters needed for the page
-     * Rolling list dynamic image content for displaying the features and social media reviews for SudokuTutor.
-     * The page will include buttons containing hyperlinks to the "login" and "new user sign-up" pages.
+     *
   * Data needed to render the page
-     * Snapshots of SudokuTutor gameplay.
-     * Artificial reviews.
+     *
   * Link destinations for the page
-     * Existing User Login Page.
-     * New User Sign-Up Page.
+     *
   * List of tests for verifying the rendering of the page
-    * Given that I am: a registered or unregistered user...
+    * Given that I am...
+[USER DESCRIPTION]...
-    * When I: open the SudokuTutor Game App...
-    * I See: dynamic rendered content describing the benefits of playing SudokuTutor and the option to login or create a user account.
+    * When I...
+[USER ACTION] ...
+    * I...
+[USER OUTCOME]